Obesity Action Coalition & Obesity PPM Announce New Online Educational Initiative

 To view a PDF version of this article, click here.

-“Mississippi considers restaurant ban for obese,” CBS News.
+“Mississippi considers restaurant ban for those affected by obesity,” CBS News.

 “Health Reform Idea: Put down the Doughnut,” MSNBC.com.